neomedia6989/docs-2/docs/troubleshooting/index.md

 That's why we have something called a CDN (Content Delivery Network) that helps make sure the video gets to your computer as fast as possible.
 It's like having a special bike lane that's smoother and faster so you can get to your friend's house more quickly.

-If you want to check how fast your internet is, you can use a special tool called a speed test.
-We have two different speed tests you can use: [one to test your direct connection to our servers](https://speedtest.blackbeard.brrrrrr.net/), and [another to test your speed to the closest CDN node](https://speedtest.brrrrrr.net/).
-It's like checking how fast you can ride your bike in different directions to get to your friend's house.

-If your speed test results are poor, it might mean that your internet speed is too slow.
+Another possible issue with streaming might mean that your internet speed is too slow.
 It's like when you ride your bike too slowly and it takes a long time to get to your friend's house.
-In that case, you might need to ask your parents if they can help you get a faster internet speed so you can watch videos more quickly.
+In that case, you might need to get a faster internet speed so you can watch videos more quickly.

+???+ question "How Can I Test My Connection?"

+    We have a speed test available for users to check their connectionto our servers and the nearest Content Delivery Network (CDN) node.
+To test your connection to our servers, please visit [this speedtest](https://speedtest.blackbeard.brrrrrr.net/).
+To check the speed to the closest CDN node, visit [this speedtest](https://speedtest.brrrrrr.net).

 ## Ethernet vs. Wi-Fi for Video Streaming